aktos-io/aecad/README.md

   - Human readable Netlist syntax: Any schematic can be read in text mode and can be edited by hand, with a text editor.
   - Topological versioning: Schematic file might be changed (added/removed/moved something) but topology might stay intact.
 This topological version is important, schematic file version is not.
 So schematic editor will provide this version for printing onto the PCB.
   - Virtual layers: Grouping some drawings at the same physical layer
+  - Printable schematics:
+    - Cross references (like in EPlan)
+    - Separate annotation table which is open for editing by hand.

 ### PCB editor
   - A complete graphics editor (including align tool, rulers, etc.)